School Diversity Week 20th - 24th June 2022

-As part of our efforts to ensure our school environment is a place where every child can realise their potential, we will be joining hundreds of thousands of students and school staff taking part in School Diversity Week 2021.
+As part of our efforts to ensure our school environment is a place where every child can realise their potential, we will be joining hundreds of thousands of students and school staff taking part in School Diversity Week 2022.
 School Diversity Week, organised by the charity Just Like Us (justlikeus.org), has the support of the Department for Education.
-In 2021, schools representing over two million students are signed up to take part across the UK.
+In 2022, more than 5000 schools are signed up to take part across the UK.